Market Times:

 Historically, a full-blown crypto bull market typically lasts for 12-18 months and often comes in the period following the halving (e.g. 2012-2013, 2016-2017, 2020-2021).
 Note that in these three previous cycles, the bull market period followed the Bitcoin halvings.
 Hence, one may conclude that a full-blown crypto bull market typically lasts for one year or so.

-Bitcoin Halvings And Cycles
+Bitcoin Halvings and Cycles

 (Source: NYDIG)